 Efficient and effective transportation systems are essential to economic and social development and play a crucial role in the quality of our lives.
-It connects us with goods, services, as well as each other.
-Through technological advancements, people can travel further and faster than before and today, it is impossible to imagine life without mobility through complex transport systems.
+It connects us with goods, services, and each other.
+Through technological advancements, people can travel further and faster than before.
+Today, it's impossible to imagine life without mobility through complex transport systems.
 However, the transport sector affects the environment in a multitude of ways, with the most detrimental effect being its contribution to climate change.

 The biggest contributor to climate change is the rise in greenhouse gas emissions which trap heat within the Earth’s atmosphere and cause a global increase in temperature.
 As emissions continue to rise, it is projected that the global temperature will increase by 3.4°C. There is an international effort to keep the global temperature increase below 2°C, as to avoid the grave environmental repercussions.

-The transport sector specifically contributes to climate change through the emission of greenhouse gases due to the burning of fuel.
-Transport is currently responsible for 23 percent of global greenhouse gas emissions and 27 percent of global carbon dioxide (CO2) emissions.
+The transport sector specifically contributes to climate change through the emission of greenhouse gases from the burning of fuel.
+Transport is currently responsible for 23% of global greenhouse gas emissions and 27% of global carbon dioxide (CO2) emissions.
 Finding effective solutions to reduce the transport sector’s contribution to greenhouse gas emissions will significantly reduce the overall impact of climate change.

 The transport sector contributes to other environmental issues as well, such as soil depletion, biodiversity loss, land use, increase in noise levels, acidification, habitat loss, and water pollution.